department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

     - What questions do they ask you?
     - What paperwork do you fill out?
     - What do you like about checking in via VA staff member?
 What could be improved?
-    - What else should know about your experience checking in by talking to staff members?
+    - What else should I know about your experience checking in by talking to staff members?

 ## Via text message (“I am here” system) (5 minutes)
 - _If they didn’t mention text message check-in above,_ Have you ever checked-in via text message (maybe from your car in the parking lot)?